LightAcronym/HMS/README.md

 This project is part of the Kaggle competition "HMS Harmful Brain Activity Classification."
 The goal of this competition is to develop machine learning models that can identify harmful brain activity patterns from EEG data.
-This challenge aims to push forward the field of neuroinformatics and contribute to health informatics by automating the detection of harmful brain activity, potentially improving patient outcomes in clinical settings."
+This challenge aims to push forward the field of neuroinformatics and contribute to health informatics by automating the detection of harmful brain activity, potentially improving patient outcomes in clinical settings."<br>
 [Kaggle](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification/overview)

 ### Competition Data